Protected Ports: What You Need to Know for the Network+ Exam

 The underlying idea of protected ports is very easy: a protected port can't communicate nor be communicated with by any other protected port.
 But it doesn't affect broadcast to or from non-protected ports.

-In practice, what we'll be doing to implement protected ports is go to the interface connection for both Port 2 and Port 4, and tell each interface that they're protected ports.
-As a result, they won't be able to communicate with each other.
-If we had a larger network topology, one that included 40 ports, and we configured each one as a protected port, those 40 ports wouldn't be able to communicate with one another.
+In practice, we'll implement protected ports by going to the interface connection for both Port 2 and Port 4 and telling each interface they're protected ports.
+As a result, they won't be able to communicate.
+If we had a larger network topology, one that included 40 ports, and we configured each one as a protected port, those 40 ports wouldn't be able to communicate.

-Now, obviously, it's likely that there's a default gateway configured for the subnet we're dealing with.
+Now, obviously, there’s likely a default gateway configured for the subnet we're dealing with.
 We'll leave that router port alone.
 The reason for that should be pretty obvious: if we configured the attacker, the PC and the router all on protected ports, none of them would be able to communicate with each other at all.

 You could imagine a simple chart with two rows and two columns.
-Along the top: protected sender and non-protected sender.
-Along the side: protected recipient and non-protected recipient.
+Along the top are protected sender and non-protected sender.
+Along the side are protected recipients and non-protected recipients.
 Where they intersect is "Communication" or "No communication".
-Two non-protected are going to have successful communications.
+Two non-protected ports will have successful communications.
 One protected and one non-protected are going to have successful communications.
 It's only when we have two protected ports that we get stopped.

 How to Prepare for Implementing Protected Ports

-Now that we have an understanding of what protected ports are doing on a switch, let's look at the steps for actually configuring and implementing protected ports on a switch.
+Now that we understand what protected ports are doing on a switch let's look at the steps for configuring and implementing protected ports on a switch.
 While we'll explain each step and command along the way, we recommend that you work on an actual network or a virtualized network.

-Any time you're going to change configurations, it's a good idea to start with a baseline.
-So to start, let's do a couple checks on our network to verify connectivity before we implement protected ports.
-In our hypothetical network, we obviously have control of every device on each port, and so we'll run a connectivity check from the console of our Kali box:
+Any time you change configurations, it's a good idea to start with a baseline.
+So, to start, let's perform a couple of checks on our network to verify connectivity before we implement protected ports.
+In our hypothetical network, we obviously have control of every device on each port, so we'll run a connectivity check from the console of our Kali box:

 ifconfig eth0